franzos/goFranz/_work/german-windows-malaysia-website.md

 ## The challenge

-The Q-Windows Website has long been suffering under high exit rates, broken links and a imperfect mobile layout.
+The German Windows Website has long been suffering under high exit rates, broken links and a imperfect mobile layout.

 ## What I did

-The latest 2017 website refresh turned the Q-Windows website not only completely static but mobile-first.
+The latest 2017 website refresh turned the German Windows website not only completely static but mobile-first.
 Unlike the already fast, previous site, the new website is no longer powered by a CMS (content management system) but just plain .html files.

 {% include project-image.html caption="January 2017, Homepage" image="q-windows-01.jpg" %}